AnilkumarBorra/aws-parser-flow-log/README.md

 * `Flow log format`: The program was tested with flow logs in the default format to ensure correct parsing.
 * `Large file handling`: The program was tested with large flow log files (up to 10MB) to ensure it can handle larger datasets.
+* `Lookup table handling`: The program was tested mappings in the lookup table (up to 10,000) to ensure it can handle data records limit.
 * `Edge cases`:
     * Logs with unmatched ports or protocols are correctly categorized as "Unknown tagged".
     * Case insensitivity for protocol names was validated.